-Given it's now late 2018 and Canva has since then made huge steps forward, I guess it's about time for a refresher.
+Given we’re now in a new decade 2020 (& Canva has since made huge steps forward), I guess it’s about time for a refresher.

 I have been a premium member of Canva from before I did the previous review and I still am a premium user today and I have seen their progress one step at a time, which for that; I do congratulate them.

-In case you haven't guess from the title just yet - and from the fact that I have been a member for over 3 years now - I am a huge fan of Canva and their service.
+In case you haven’t guessed from the title just yet – and from the fact that I have been a Canva member for 5+ years now; I am a huge fan of Canva and their service.

 If you were just looking for confirmation whether to use Canva or not, go for it.

 It’s free, and it’s an incredible tool to use

 However, if you want to know more about it, then continue reading this review as I am about to cover: